TheIanAnderson/Movie-Trailer-Search/README.md

 [![name](assets/images/htmlref.png)](https://www.w3schools.com/tags/tag_meta.asp)

 ## Thank you all
-Everyone helped in this first challenge.
-Study group also helped in this process.
-Thank you to everyone.
+Everyone helped in this first project.
+Thank you to everyone, the study group, instructor, TAs, and tutors helped us a lot!

 ## License
 MIT License
 Copyright (c) [year] [fullname]